-£24.2m was paid on the group's senior secured and senior notes since they were drawn down into escrow on 28 June 2012.
+£52.6m was paid on the group's senior secured and senior notes during 2013 and £0.6m was paid in respect of the utilisation of the revolving credit facility.
+In addition, £0.4m was paid in respect of debt related costs.
 Interest payments are made in June and December each year.